 'There's so much more to a book than just the reading.'
 Maurice Sendak

-At Morley Victoria we consider Reading to be ‘The Master Skill’.
+At Morley Victoria we consider Reading to be ‘The Master Skill’ and it lies at the very heart of our Curriculum.
 Reading allows children to acquire an array of new knowledge; to develop new skills from across the wider curriculum and to bring different subjects to life through non-fiction.
+Our Curriculum is full of rich, challenging, high quality texts and picture books for the children to enjoy.
 Reading fiction texts allows children to ‘get lost in a book’ and immerse themselves into the wonderful world of their imagination.
 Our children also love poetry – this is something that the children enjoy in every year group.
-We aspire to ensure that all children leave our school reading to the very best of their ability and ready for the challenge of the next stage in their education.
+We aspire to ensure that all children leave our school both with a love of reading and reading to the very best of their ability, ready for the challenge of the next stage in their education.

 Reading at home